Regional Weather Summary

 NATIONAL WEATHER SERVICE LITTLE ROCK AR

-overnight, with morning low temperatures in the upper 60s to mid 70s.
+the mid 60s to the mid 70s.

 One more day of unseasonably warm weather is on tap for much of

 Arkansas today.
 However, summerlike conditions will be taking a

 break this coming week.
 A cold front is forecast to move into